- August 1, 2019

 The HVAC system circulates throughout your home; it goes above and beyond temperature control.
-The HVAC system also works to make your home comfortable by controlling moisture levels; this is especially important for us in Springfield, MO.
-During the heat of the summer.
+The HVAC system also works to make your home comfortable by controlling moisture levels; this is especially important for us in southwest Missouri communities like Springfield and Mt Vernon during the heat of the summer.

 Your homes HVAC system removes moisture from the air, which collects onto the condensation on the evaporator coil.
 This condensation drips into the condensation pan, which then travels through the condensate drain pipe before it lands outside of your home.
 Note: If you don’t notice any water dripping from the unit, you will still likely see water spots around the fans or cabinet.
 Be sure to keep a lookout for any damage to your carpet or floor near your AC.

 AC Drain Line and Drain Pan Adverse outcomes, including: